Scottsdale Fashion Square closed after night of looting, unrest; 12 people arrested

 One assault was reported and the mall has suffered millions of dollars' worth of damage and theft.

-Police say anyone who can be identified as having commited a criminal act there will be arrested.
+Police say anyone who can be identified as having committed a criminal act there will be arrested.

 Governor Doug Ducey said the looting will not be tolerated in a thread on Twitter.